foqc/gatsby-blog/README.md

 # Gatsby blog
-Gatsny blog is a personal blog made using gatsby
+Gatsby blog is a personal blog made using gatsby

 ## Why Did I Build This?